 In order to manage the Fund's overall liquidity, the Fund is not bound to redeem on any one Dealing Day more than 20% of the total number of redeemable shares then in issue.
 If the Fund receives requests for the redemption at any one Dealing Day of a greater number of redeemable shares, it has the right to scale down the number to be redeemed to ensure that the foregoing limit is not exceeded and the balance will be carried forward for redemption at the next available Dealing Day.
 This procedure will be continued until all requests for redemption have been satisfied.
-The Fund did not withhold any redemptions or implement any suspensions during 2017 and 2016.
+The Fund did not withhold any redemption or implement any suspensions during 2020 and 2019.

-In accordance with the Fund's policy, the Investment Manager monitors the Fund's liquidity position on a daily basis; the Board of Directors reviews it on a quarterly basis.
+In accordance with the Fund's policy, the Portfolio Manager monitors the Fund's liquidity position on a daily basis.